SensorAnalyticsAus/surf/README.md

 ```
 ![adaptive refined mesh walldr-oo.png](/assets/PNG/walldr-oo.png)
 ## Remarks
-The mapping of any 2D unstructured mess on to a 3D surface is explained in Khan and Topping [1].
-Full details of adaptive DR are available in Topping and Khan [2].
+Mapping of any 2D unstructured mesh onto a 3D surface is detailed in Khan and Topping [1].
+Further information on adaptive DR is available in Topping and Khan [2].

 ## References
 [[1](/assets/PDF/surf.pdf)] A.I.
 Khan and B.H.V.
 Topping Three Dimensional Adaptive Surface Re-Meshing For Large Displacement Finite Element Analysis.